malcomvetter/CSExec/README.md

 # CSExec (a c sharp psexec implementation)

-Build in Visual Studio to create .NET 3.5, 4.0, and 4.5 executables for your client preference (Win 7 - Win 10+).

 This is an example for how to implement `psexec` (from SysInternals Suite) functionality, but in open source C#.
 This does not implement all of the psexec functionality, but it does implement the equivalent functionality to running: `psexec -s \\target-host cmd.exe`

 ![screenshot](screen.png)